Aksumite currency: Kings

-Coins were struck in the name of eighteen Aksumite kings from c.
+Coins were made in the name of eighteen Aksumite kings from c.
 295 until c.
 620: Endybis, Aphilas, Ousanas I, WZB, Ezana, Ouazebas, Eon, MHDYS, Ebana, Nezana, Ousanas II, Kaleb, Armah, Ella Gabaz, Israel, Gersem, Joel, and Hethasas.

 Endybis

-Endubis, the first known Aksumite king to mint coins, focused almost entirely on his image on both the obverse and reverse.
+Endybis, the first known Aksumite king to mint coins, focused almost entirely on his image on both the obverse and reverse.
 The images were of his head and upper half of his chest in profile, wearing a regnal headcloth or helmet and abundant jewelry.
 In addition to inscribing his regnal name, Endybis also noted his "bisi name, a practice continued by his early successors, but often missing in later coins.
 The bisi name was a sort of tribal affiliation or "ethnikon" (i.e. a reference to the king's lineage) that was different for every king.
 Endybis also emphasized his religion through the pre-Christian symbol of the disk and crescent as a propaganda method (a purpose which the coins already served).
 A second motif used by Enybis and continued by following coins was that of two (though sometimes one in later years) ears of barley or wheat around the image of his head in profile.
 Though no inscriptional evidence exists, given its prominent position around the image of the king, the two ears of barley (or wheat) may have been representative symbols of the Aksumite state.
 Though later coins would be smaller, Endybis chose the Roman aureus to standardize Aksumite coin weights against, with gold issues at half-aureus around 2.70 grams (more precisely, the theoretical weight may have been 2.725g).